8nb45phcwd-coder/Mapa/MAP_SPEC.md

 - `loadDefaultWorld` and `loadTopoJSON` fetch datasets.
 - `decodeGeometryByRef` resolves polygon/multipolygon or polyline from TopoJSON/GeoJSON using `geometry_ref` (id or name).
 - `buildCountryAnchor` computes centroid, bbox, and bounding circle for a geometry.
 - `projectGeometry` applies an arbitrary projection (`ProjectionFn` taking `[lon,lat]`) with optional caching via `ProjectedGeometryCache` keyed by geometry reference and projection name.
+A level-of-detail hook (`lod` + `lodGeometryRefs`) lets callers swap simplified/detailed geometries per projection pass.
-- `prepareRenderCountryShape` orchestrates decoding, anchoring, projection, and creation of `RenderCountryShape`, accepting override geometry references or cached anchors.
+- `prepareRenderCountryShape` orchestrates decoding, anchoring, projection, and creation of `RenderCountryShape`, accepting override geometry references, cached anchors, and LOD selection.

 ## 4. Layout & Clustering
 - `applyConceptLayout` places a country at its slot center or inside a cluster envelope.
 Cluster envelopes carry layout type, member index/count, and radius for positioning.